 You will find war enough on Earth

 Christine de Pizan, Letter of Othea, 1399-1400

-The City of Ladies, will be launched as part of The National at the Museum of Contemporary Art, March 2017.
+The City of Ladies, was launched as part of The National at the Museum of Contemporary Art, March 2017.
 It is a collaboration between Zanny Begg and the Paris based Australian director Elise McLeod.
-The project is a non-linear film installation inspired by the fifteenth century proto-feminist novel of the same name by France’s first professional female writer Christine de Pizan.
+The project is a 20 minute non-linear film installation inspired by the fifteenth century proto-feminist novel of the same name by France’s first professional female writer Christine de Pizan.
 The City of Ladies was written in 1402 and creates a utopian city built, populated and governed by women. de Pizan aimed to subvert masculine versions of history by describing, what she called, feminania, a pro-female view of the world.